Presented by Midsumma Festival and Australia Post

 Conditions of Entry

-The Midsumma Australia Post Art Prize recognises outstanding queer artists who are Australian residents, and:
+The Midsumma and Australia Post Art Prize recognises outstanding queer artists who are Australian residents, and:

 - are submitting work created in the last two years.